-Prerequisite(s): WRIT 105 or HONP 100 may be taken as prerequisite or corequisite.
-Restriction(s): BS in Business Administration or BA in Economics or BA in Hospitality, Sports, Events and Tourism.
-This course provides students with a basic understanding of contemporary business ethics as well as the social impact of businesses including, but not limited to, stakeholder management, sustainability, and environmental, social, and governance (ESG).
-Students will examine ethical dilemmas and decision-making frameworks and approaches to the individual and structural levels.
+This course provides students with a basic understanding of the social impact of businesses as well as contemporary business ethics including, but not limited to, stakeholder management, sustainability, diversity, equality, and inclusion (DEI) and environmental, social, and governance (ESG).
+Students will examine ethical dilemmas and decision-making frameworks, and approaches to the individual and structural levels.
 Students will examine ethical theories and perspectives (e.g., utilitarianism, deontology, libertarianism, justice theory) and apply these to real-world situations through case analysis.
+Satisfies SEEDS Ethical Inquiry student learning outcome in alignment with Engagement, Agency and Leadership value.

 Corequisite(s): FINC 300, MKTG 300 and INFO 300.
 Prerequisite(s): BUGN 280 may be taken as prerequisite or corequisite; and ACCT 201 or ACCT 204.
 Restriction(s): Business Administration or Accounting majors only.
 Management is viewed as a skill that goes into every function within organizations that involve people, be it marketing, finance or operations.
 Whether supervisory level management or top level management, students need to understand how organizations work, how to lead, work with, and motivate people within organizations, and how to integrate and manage the dynamic interrelationships among the functional areas of business such as marketing, finance, and operations.
 The course also stresses current management issues such as workplace diversity, globalization, and digitization of today's firms, and how these forces influence the manager's functions.
 Topics to be discussed will include manager's functions of planning, organizing, communicating, motivating, leading, controlling and managing change.